9 AWS Security Best Practices: Securing Your AWS Cloud

 Know Thy Ground

-Security teams must be aware of the differences between the on-premises and cloud environments.
-For instance, forbidding developers to introduce infrastructure changes, which works well for the on-premises network, in the cloud would limit opportunities offered by cloud facilities and severely handicap their efficient usage by the organization.
+Security teams must know the differences between the on-premises and cloud resources.
+For instance, forbidding developers to introduce infrastructure changes, which works well for the on-premises network on premises environments, in the cloud would limit opportunities offered by cloud facilities and severely handicap their efficient usage by the organization.
 So replicated the on-premises security experience is out of the question when dealing with the cloud.

 Don’t Neglect Native Resources